-- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance management of effective rescues of open canoes, paddled both solo and tandem.
-These should be informed by an effective decision making process.
+- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance

-The Leader should be prepared to demonstrate rescue skills in moving water in the advanced canoe white water environment.
-Leaders are required to demonstrate the
+The Leader should be prepared to demonstrate rescue skills at the top end of the remit for the award.
+Leaders are required to demonstrate the management of effective rescues and should be informed by an effective decision-making process.

 The emphasis for the Leader is that they can be an effective leader of a team.
-This would include the ability to look after themselves and others while paddling in moving water environments of different characters, i.e. narrow and technical, wide and voluminous.
+This would include the ability to look after themselves and others while paddling in moderate environments of different characters i.e. long or short fetch winds and associated waves and conditions.
+As well as different aspects of the wind i.e. into, across and down wind and it's interactions with any tidal flow, if applicable to the award.